influenzanet/surveys-standards/docs/survey_description.md

 ## Goals

-This format is intended purpose of this format is to describe a survey and it's element in order to create documentation and facilitate survey maintenance and migration between legacy influenzanet platform and the new one.
-It's not as precise as a technical implementation for a survey engine (where a lot of technical spec could be defined).
+The purpose of this format is to describe a survey and it's element in order to create documentation and facilitate survey maintenance and migration between legacy influenzanet platform and the new system.
+It's not as precise as a technical implementation for a survey engine (where a lot of technical details are specified).

 ## Structure